 Please contact us with a question, concern, idea, event request, or prayer request.
 Provide the information below.

 Ahlan wa sahlan (Arabic), Baruch haba (Hebrew), Bienvenido (Spanish), Bienvenue (French), Dobro požalovat’ (Russian), Huanyong guanglin (Mandarin), Khosh amadid (Persian), Svagat (Hindi), Wilkommen (German)!
-(Translate page with box at right)
+(Translate page with box below)

 Welcome to the MD Harris Institute!
 Since 2011 we have educated, encouraged, and edified our visitors, over 7000 per month from more than 160 countries, so that all may walk in the truth.
 Our staff have traveled in North America, Europe, the Middle East, Africa, and Central Asia to engage people, pastors, patients, businesses, and governments to bring teaching, health, economic support, and to promote freedom.
 Finally, MD Harris Institute staff conduct research and publish on the topics that you find on this website.